|

 The

-Silence of the Loons: Mysteries by Minnesota
+Silence of the Loons: Thirteen Tales of

 Edited

-The Minnesota Crime Wave |
+by The Minnesota Crime Wave (2005)

 |